 Maritime companies like Trident are responsible for protecting workers from harm and paying them compensation when things go wrong.

 Whether the company is negligent or not, workers have certain rights to compensation under maritime law.
-The maritime industry is dangerous, which is why these laws are in place and ensure that workers have a way to get the money they need to recover from illness or injury.
+The maritime industry is dangerous, which is why these laws are in place.
+They ensure that workers have a way to get the money they need to recover from illness or injury.

 If you are a maritime worker, whether for a fishing company or some other type of company, you have rights under maritime law.
 Take the advice of a maritime lawyer who can help guide you through the process, represent you, and make sure you get what you are owed.